Get Help Planning PBL

 2. Find an experienced guide.

 Do you know someone that’s done project-based learning before?
 Connecting with experienced PBL teachers is a great way to get your worries and questions answered.
 If you don’t know anyone at your school, connect with teachers on Facebook.
 There are quite a few teacher Facebook groups popping up, and if you’re the member of a large one, I bet you can find someone who is great with PBL.
-Education to the Core Teachers is one of my favorites, and you don’t have to have any special qualifications to join.
-You can find me in that group, or e-mail me to talk how to start project-based learning in your classroom.
+You can e-mail me to talk how to start project-based learning in your classroom.

 3. Bring the right gear.